Murray Pittock

 Beyond the University of Glasgow, Pittock served on the Research Excellence Framework (REF) Institutional Environment Pilot Panel from 2018 to 2022 and again in the 2025 People, Culture and Environment Pilot Panel, and Board and Investment Committee of the National Trust for Scotland (NTS).
 He also co-chairs the Scottish Arts and Humanities Alliance (SAHA) and is a member and former chair of the Governance Board of the Scottish Council on Global Affairs.
 He provides guidance to a range of national heritage bodies and the Scottish Parliament.
 He has recently advised both the Scottish and UK parliaments on matters related to the international promotion of Scotland and serves on the Scottish Government's Scottish Connections Advisory Panel on the diaspora.

-Pittock is a member of the advisory board of NISE, a European research network comprising over 40 centres focused on national identities.
-He served as President of the Edinburgh Walter Scott Club in 2019–2020 and again in 2021–2022.
-He has delivered numerous distinguished lectures, including the Magnusson, MacCormack and Caledonian lectures.
+Pittock has delivered numerous distinguished lectures, including the Magnusson, MacCormack and Caledonian lectures.

 Earlier in his career, Pittock was Professor of Scottish and Romantic Literature and Deputy Head of Arts at the University of Manchester, where he became the first Professor of Scottish Literature appointed at an English university.
 He has held visiting positions globally in fields including Celtic Studies, English, History, Languages, and Equality and Diversity, at institutions such as Yale University (1998, 2000–01), the University of Wales (2002), Auburn University (2006), Trinity College Dublin (2008), Charles University in Prague (2010), the University of Notre Dame (2014), and New York University (2015).
 He has also been invited to speak at leading universities including Harvard, Stanford, Columbia, Berkeley, and the Sorbonne.